dahlia/fedify/docs/manual/context.md

 });
 ~~~~

-On the other way around, you can use the `~Context.getHandleFromActorUri()`
+On the other way around, you can use the `~Context.parseUri()` method to
+determine the type of the URI and extract the handle or other values from
-method to get the bare handle from the actor URI.
+the URI.

 Enqueuing an outgoing activity